ubco-mds-2021-labs/dashboard1-group-b/README.md

 What is unique about our proposal is the use of a low-energy household to generate the data.
 This usage could be valuable in deciding upon a minimum threshold for energy consumption per household.
 This can be of further use in managing load control within unforseen emergency situations as well as in the creation of backup systems.

-Our app allow users, such as an operator's supervising team, to flexibly filter their search and view different aspects of the data by filtering and re-ordering on different variables.
+Our app allows users, such as an operator's supervising team, to flexibly filter their search and view different aspects of the data by filtering and re-ordering on different variables.

 ## How can you get involved